krzemienski/awesome-from-stars/README.md

 * [Eyevinn/continue-watching-api](https://github.com/Eyevinn/continue-watching-api): Example of a simple implementation to build a continue watching api on top of Redis
 * [bryanbrunetti/controku](https://github.com/bryanbrunetti/controku): An app to control Roku devices, written with ElectronJS
 * [twostraws/ControlRoom](https://github.com/twostraws/ControlRoom): A macOS app to control the Xcode Simulator.
+* [BrianDMG/conv2mp4](https://github.com/BrianDMG/conv2mp4): This Powershell script will recursively search through a user-defined file path and convert all videos of user-specified file types to MP4 with H264 video and AAC audio using ffmpeg.
+The purpose of this script is to reduce transcoding CPU load on a media server like Plex or Emby and increase video compatibility across platforms.
 * [kreait/convertappicon](https://github.com/kreait/convertappicon): converts a pdf into multiple app icons for iOS and watchOS
 * [rancher/convoy](https://github.com/rancher/convoy): A Docker volume plugin, managing persistent container volumes.
 * [cookiecutter/cookiecutter](https://github.com/cookiecutter/cookiecutter): A cross-platform command-line utility that creates projects from cookiecutters (project templates), e.g. Python package projects, C projects.